GaryNBW/eleventy-base-blog/README.md

 # eleventy-base-blog v8

-# This is my new version.
+# This is now the new eleventy base blog repo.

 A starter repository showing how to build a blog with the [Eleventy](https://www.11ty.dev/) site generator (using the [v2.0 release](https://www.11ty.dev/blog/eleventy-v2/)).